Charter Communication Logo

 Charter Communication Logo History

-The visual recognition of the Charter Communication brand is at a high level among the company’s potential clients.
-Three versions of the logo have been presented to the target audience for the entire period of the operator’s work on the market.
+The Charter Communications brand is highly recognized among the company’s potential clients.
+Three versions of the logo have been presented to the target audience throughout the operator’s time on the market.
 All of them were made in the same style and complemented each other.
 Each redesign made minimal changes to the logo, making it more modern and forward-looking.

 What is Charter Communication?